simdjson/simdjson/README.md

 Under Windows, we build some tools using the windows/dirent_portable.h file (which is outside our library code): it under the liberal (business-friendly) MIT license.

+## Runtime dispatch

+On Intel and AMD processors, we get best performance by using the hardware support for AVX2 instructions.
+However, simdjson also runs on older Intel and AMD processors.
+We require a minimum feature support of SSE 4.2 and CLMUL (2010 Intel Westmere or better).
+The code automatically detects the feature set of your processor and switches to the right function at runtime (a technique sometimes called runtime dispatch).

+We also support 64-bit ARM.
+We assume NEON support.
+There is no runtime dispatch on ARM.

+## Thread safety

+The simdjson library is mostly single-threaded.
+Thread safety is the responsability of the caller: it is unsafe to reuse a ParsedJson object between different threads.

+If you are on an x64 processor, the runtime dispatching assigns the right code path the first time that parsing is attempted.
+The runtime dispatching is thread-safe.

+The json stream parser is threaded, using exactly two threads.

+## Large files

+If you are processing large files (e.g., 100 MB), it is likely that the performance of simdjson will be limited by page misses.
+You will get best performance with large or huge pages.
+Under Linux, you can enable transparent huge pages with a command like `echo always > /sys/kernel/mm/transparent_hugepage/enabled` (root access may be required).
+We recommend that you report performance numbers with and without huge pages.

 ## Code usage and example

 The main API involves populating a `ParsedJson` object which hosts a fully navigable document-object-model (DOM) view of the JSON document.
 The DOM can be accessed using [JSON Pointer](https://tools.ietf.org/html/rfc6901) paths, for example.
 The main function is `json_parse` which takes a string containing the JSON document as well as a reference to pre-allocated `ParsedJson` object (which can be reused multiple time).
 Once you have populated the `ParsedJson` object you can navigate through the DOM with an iterator (e.g., created by `ParsedJson::Iterator pjh(pj)`, see 'Navigating the parsed document').